The 77 Best Gifts for Dads That He’ll Actually Use (And Won’t Abandon in the Garage)

 If he’s interested in how humans have altered life on Earth, The Sixth Extinction by Elizabeth Kolbert is a must-read.
 Reviewers say she approaches the topics of extinction and global warming in a way that feels accessible and easy to comprehend.
 No wonder the book won a Pulitzer Prize.

 For the guy who likes to recline

 There’s a reason people are always joking about dads loving recliners—most of them actually do.
 If yours doesn’t have one yet, you can’t go wrong getting him this mid-century modern leather chair.
-There are 17 fabric and color options to choose from, though the above nut leather is the only one guaranteed to arrive by Christmas.
+There are 17 fabric and color options to choose from, though the above nut leather is our favorite.

 50. Knock Knock ‘What I Love About Grandpa’ Fill in the Love Journal